Stennis629/wine-staging/README.md

 Deprecation Notice
 ------------------

-As of February 2018, the Wine Staging project has been discontinued by the original maintainers.
+As of February 2018, The Wine Staging project has been discontinued by the original maintainers.
 Alistair Leslie-Hughes has volunteered to continue the project at his own [GitHub repository](https://github.com/wine-staging/wine-staging).